But don’t take our word for it. Get the facts on end-of-life choice and decide for yourself.

 Assisted dying doesn’t hurt palliative care.
 Jurisdictions where end-of-life choice is legal are often global leaders in end-of-life care.
 Oregon, Washington and Vermont were the first American states to legalize assisted dying.
 They also lead the U.S. in terms of access to palliative care.

 Access to assisted dying can actually lead to improved end-of-life care.
-A recent study in the medical journal Health Care shows investment in palliative care in the Netherlands took off after the Dutch government passed a historic assisted dying bill in 2002.
+A recent study in the medical journal Health Care shows investment in palliative care in the Netherlands took off after the Dutch government passed a historic "euthanasia" bill in 2002.
 Both Belgium and Quebec tied legalization of PAD to increased funding for palliative care.

-Physician assisted dying is good for end-of-life healthcare.
+Physician-assisted dying is good for end-of-life healthcare.
 In places where assisted dying is legal, doctors are more likely to discuss end-of-life care with patients and their families.

 Legal choice in dying also forces doctors to learn more about a broad range of end-of-life options.
 After Oregon passed a Dying with Dignity bill in 1997, the state embarked on a campaign to teach physicians how to care for patients at end of life.
 Five years later, a team of experts interviewed social workers and hospice caregivers to gauge how doctors were doing.
 “Most respondents rated Oregon physicians as showing improvements in knowledge and willingness to refer and care for hospice patients,” the authors reported.

-Offering physician assisted dying is all about compassion.
+Offering physician-assisted dying is all about compassion.
 Forcing Canadians to endure unwanted, intolerable suffering is inhumane and wrong.
 As a compassionate society, we must offer information and choices to those who face the prospect of a horrific death.